Earth's Habitat Change

 Pouchulu's London Bridge Project, London, UK, 1998, main level, upper platform floor.
 Ink on film.

-Our approach to architecture has to be fully revisited, in times of Habitat and climate unstability and even chaos, in order to define what kind of environment and investment we are willing to offer if we want to become sensitive about our lifestyle in relation with Nature.
-In the best scenario, and simultaneously if the worst prediction becomes a reality, we will have to conform with extreme situations where the lack of energy, materials and available habitable land we force us to accept whatever shelter to protect from the elements.
-We have been extracting materials and destroying forests for many millenia, in the last two hundred years we waisted time, energy, money in endless useless theoretical discussions about language, images and representation.
-Time to revisit the work of Joseph Paxton, Frank Lloyd Wright, Walter Gropius, Richard Neutra, John Lautner, Louis Kahn, Paul Rudolph, Kenzo Tange.
-Game is over.
+Our approach to architecture has to be fully revisited, in times of Habitat Change, in order to define what kind of environment and investment we are willing to offer if we want to become sensitive about our lifestyle in relation with Nature.
+In the best scenario, we will have to conform with situations where expensive materials and energy, even limited available habitable land will force us to accept original shelter concepts to protect from the elements.
+We have been extracting materials and destroying forests for many millenia, in the last two hundred years we waisted energy and money in endless useless theoretical discussions about language, images and representation.
+Time to revisit the work Frank Lloyd Wright, Walter Gropius, Richard Neutra, John Lautner, Louis Kahn, Paul Rudolph, Kenzo Tange, where architecture was still supposed to last hundreds of years, and that's sustainable and ecological: because it lasts.

 Read the next chapter, here.